BrenYi/Light-LOAM/README.md

 * ceres

 ## Introduction
 This is the beta version, and the final implementation code would be published later.
-The research paper [CoT: Cooperative Training for Generative Modeling of Discrete Data](https://arxiv.org/abs/1804.03782) is now available on arXiv.
-Watch our demo at [Video Link](https://youtu.be/PzZly1SQtng).

 ## Acknowledgements